-In 2017 all students from Prep to Year 6 were invited to participate in the 1:1 device program named ePAL (Electronic, Portable, Anytime Learning).
+In 2018 all students from Prep to Year 6 continued to be invited to participate in the 1:1 device program named ePAL (Electronic, Portable, Anytime Learning).
 This program was successful in engaging and educating students with approximately 89% of students involved in the program.